Aaron Space: Aaron Space career

 With the remaining three Mudflat members and Jake Thomas, the group were now on the scene as Aaron Space.

 In 1971, the group played a major role in the film Rip Off which was made in Canada.
 It was produced by Don Shebib.
 For the film, the group was fronted by Don Scardino, an artist recently discovered by Warner Brothers.

 The group released their first single, "Keep On Movin'" bw "The Visitor".
 The backing vocalist on the single was Lisa Garber.
 By December 25, the single was noted as being in the Secondary Market with it being spun on CKRD in Red Deer and CHSC in St. Catharines.
 Also for the week ending December 25, 1971, their song "Keep on Movin'" had entered the RPM 100 Singles chart at #95.
 The single peaked at #83 on January 17, 1972.

 By late March 1972, their single "Marsha" bw "When She Smiles" had been released on Warner Bros.
 CW-4010-P. Within the first week it was on playlists of CHSC, CKWS, CHLO, CFTR and CJOE where it was at #30 on their chart.

 Their album was also issued in 1972.
 All of the tracks were composed by the members.
 There was a good amount of promotion, but it didn't make an impression in the charts.
 It did get good raves from critics.

 The group went on a succession of short tours in Central Canada.
 There was some material written and some studio time with a view to releasing a follow up album.
 Their contract with their label was nearing its end and the group broke up.

 Later years

+In later years, Grant Fullerton would be part of Fullerton Dam, Madcats and the Grant Fullerton Band.